rfo909/RForth/README.md

 The project results in code at three different levels.

 - At the bottom there is the simulated CPU that runs a very Forth-like set of instructions.
 This is the Interpreter.
-- Then there is the "assembly" language, which is represented by ACode.txt
+- Then there is the "assembly" language, which is represented by ACode.txt.
+It is translated to byte format by the Assembler.
-- And on top, there is the Forth language.
+- And on top, there is the Forth language, read and processed by the REPL written in ACode.txt.

 The initial Forth code is found in Forth.txt

 The Forth language has access to most of the "assembly" level instructions as well as all functions and data defined in ACode by tag lookups like &CompileBuf etc.